art-programmer/FloorNet/README.md

 ### Dataset used in the paper

 We collect 155 scans of residential units and annotated corresponding floorplan information.
 Among 155 scans, 135 are used for training and 20 are for testing.
-We convert both training data and testing data to [tfrecords files](https://www.tensorflow.org/guide/datasets#consuming_tfrecord_data) which can be downloaded [here](https://mega.nz/#F!5yQy0b5T!ykkR4dqwGO9J5EwnKT_GBw).
+We convert both training data and testing data to [tfrecords files](https://www.tensorflow.org/guide/datasets#consuming_tfrecord_data) which can be downloaded [here](https://drive.google.com/open?id=16lyX_xTiALUzKyst86WJHlhpTDr8XPF_) (or [here](https://mega.nz/#F!5yQy0b5T!ykkR4dqwGO9J5EwnKT_GBw) if you cannot access the previous one).
 Please put the downloaded files under folder *data/*.

 ### Using custom data